CTAG07/MultiHustle/README.md

 CURRENT GOAL:

-- See if I need to fix a few things to get it working with more than 2 players, although for now 2 players works perfectly
+- Fixed action selectors, time to get some proper testing done?

 Planned changes
 - [x] Make it not crash when pressing start